Kahala Nui vs Other Honolulu Senior Homes: Why Residents Stay Longer Here

 - Skilled nursing: stable utilization rates

-Financial stability supports resident retention.
-Kahala Nui has raised monthly service and entrance fees 2.5–3% annually, outpacing expense growth.
-In 2022, independent living entrance fees increased 5% while monthly fees rose 2.5–3.0%.
-Unrestricted cash reserves have grown 66% since 2018, reaching approximately $140 million.
+Financial stability is a big part of why people stay.
+Kahala Nui has raised monthly service and entrance fees 2.5% to 3% a year, outpacing its own expense growth.
+In 2022, independent living entrance fees went up 5% while monthly fees rose 2.5% to 3.0%.
+Unrestricted cash reserves have grown 66% since 2018, reaching roughly $140 million.

-Kahala Nui's Life Care model includes healthcare services through Hi'olani Care Center.
-The community has 270 independent living units for active seniors who don't need assistance with daily tasks.
+Kahala Nui's Life Care model folds in healthcare through the Hi'olani Care Center.
+The community has 270 independent living units for active seniors who don't yet need help with daily tasks.

 From independent living to skilled nursing